 In addition, you must always have a way to search tapes, which involves careful manual or tool-based recording of where data is located on the tape.

 Similar considerations of media life expectancy and searchability apply to optical forms of storage such as DVD.

 Spinning disk can be used for archives and there are advantages in it being a consolidated, accessible and indexable medium.
-The drawbacks come from disk requiring power to keep it spinning and, as with other media, there's also the risk of a disk subsystem coming to end of life and data needing to be transferred to new media.
+The drawbacks come from disk requiring power to keep it spinning and, as with other media, there's also the risk of a disk subsystem coming to end of life and data needing to be transferred to media.

-A couple of ways to mitigate the cost of disk as an archive medium are data deduplication, which can substantially cut down on the size of data held, and MAID, which is a disk subsystem that has various methods of shutting down disk hardware to save power.
+A couple of ways to mitigate the cost of disk as an archive medium are data deduplication, which can substantially cut down on the size of data held, and Maid, which is a disk subsystem that has various methods of shutting down disk hardware to save power.

 Some regulatory regimes require data archives to be kept in media that's write once, read many (WORM) so that once data is written it can be verified as unchanged.
 Disk, tape and removable optical media can be WORM.